netlabsorg/odin32/trunk/doc/Readme.txt

 To install Odin, run YUM install libodin

-If you don't like RPM the use the ZIP and do the following:
+If you don't like RPM then use the ZIP and do the following:
   - unzip Odin to a directory of your choice but preserve the structure in the ZIP
   - run odininst.exe from the x:\odin\system32 directory
   - add x:\odin\system32 to the path and libpath settings in your config.sys